jonas/circe-config/README.md

 Combines the power of [circe] and awesomeness of [Typesafe config] to enable straightforward reading of settings into Scala types.

+⚠️ *This project is in the process of migrating to https://github.com/circe/circe-config* ⚠️

 ## Usage

 To use this library configure your sbt project with the following lines: